-Advanced and automated primer design tools support graphically and algorithmically advanced design of oligonucleotides – often referred to as oligos or primers.
+Primer design tools support the design of oligonucleotides – often referred to as oligos or primers.

-Several criteria for primer design can be defined by the user.
-Adjusting settings and parameters results in dynamic updates of both the primer calculations and the output of the calculations.
+As a user, you can define several criteria for primer design.
+When you adjust settings and parameters, both the primer calculations and the output of the calculations dynamically update.
 The program thus offers full interactivity in the dynamic search for the best primers.

-Interested in assembly of 454, Illumina Genome Analyzer, SOLiD or other high-throughput sequencing data?
-Get an overview of QIAGEN CLC Genomics Workbench
+Interested in assembly of NGS or other high-throughput sequencing data?
+Get an overview of QIAGEN CLC Genomics Workbench.

-Nucleotides that are different from the contig are colored, providing an overview of inconsistencies.
+Nucleotides that differ from the contig are colored, providing an overview of inconsistencies.
 A ‘Find Inconsistency’ option allows quick and easy inspection of called variants.

 Traces, trimmed ends, coverage etc can be displayed for each contig and annotations, such as SNP annotations, can be added to regions of interest during the assembling process.

-The Workbenches are also able to detect secondary peaks in Sanger sequence chromatograms – a peak within a peak – to help discover heterozygous mutations.
+The Workbenches can also detect secondary peaks in Sanger sequence chromatograms – a peak within a peak – to help discover heterozygous mutations.
 Looking at the height of the peak below the top peak, the Workbench considers all positions in a sequence, and if a peak is higher than the threshold set by the user, it will be “called”.

-Due to the integrated nature of the QIAGEN CLC Workbench it is easy to use the created contig-sequence as input for additional analyses such as BLAST analysis or cloning construction.
+Due to the integrated nature of the QIAGEN CLC Workbench it is easy to use the created contig-sequence as input for additional analyses such as BLAST analysis or cloning experiments.

-QIAGEN CLC Main Workbench and QIAGEN CLC Genomics Workbench offer graphically advanced in silico cloning, design of vectors for various purposes and tools to perform in silico Gateway cloning, including Multi-site Gateway cloning.
+QIAGEN CLC Main Workbench and QIAGEN CLC Genomics Workbench offer in silico cloning, design of vectors for various purposes and tools to perform in silico homology (Gibson) cloning, restriction cloning and Gateway cloning, including Multi-site Gateway cloning.